An application for legal aid must be made in the approved form (section 10 of the Legal Aid Queensland Act 1997).

 - the previous decision date, and,

 - the applicant's circumstances to identify if there are any material changes from the original, previously assessed application.

 When considering all the available information, if the assessing officer determines the matter meets all appropriate eligibility criteria, aid will be approved.

-If the decision is made not to approve aid on the duplicate application, the matter will be referred to the internal review officer for consideration.
+If the decision is made not to approve aid on the duplicate application, the matter will be referred to a more senior officer for internal review.

-If the external review officer refuses funding the decision is the final avenue of review available from Legal Aid Queensland for two years unless the internal review officer deems there has been a substantial change in circumstance
+If the external review officer refuses funding the decision is the final avenue of review available from Legal Aid Queensland for a period of two years.

 Legal Aid Queensland considers that an application for aid received directly from an applicant is incomplete when: